lago-project/lago/docs/lago-tutorial/README.rst

 Templates and storage
 ^^^^^^^^^^^

-//TODO: explain about install from templae, usin qucow2 file, iso etc...
+//TODO: explain about install from temple, using qcow2 file, iso etc...

 The network
 ^^^^^^^^^^^